SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 string variable address from instruction mov esi, address into “Rtmin” that address points to.
-However, in some cases, IDA pro may consider constant value as memory address and resolve the content at that memory address.
+However, in some cases, IDA pro may consider constant value as memory address and resolve the content at that memory address.-->

 #### Experiment 2: Similarity Quantification Cross Compiling Optimization, Compilers, and Obfuscations
 ##### Experiment 2.1: Similarity Quantification in Cross-GCC-Compiling-Optimization-Level
 ![plot](/figs/gcc.jpg)
 ![plot](/figs/gcc_extra.jpg)

 In this experiment, we compile the same dataset with the same compiler with different optimizaiton levels.
 In all the pairs of GCC optimization levels, SemDiff outperforms